RomrerioPrevious/romrerioprevious/README.md

 ## I'm Romrerio

-📖 The schoolboy, which is programmer.
+📖 The student, which is programmer.

 ## I'm system and web developer